cdcb3/first_app/README.md

 # Ruby on Rails Tutorial: fist application

-This is the firest applicatoin for the
+This is the first application for the
 [*Ruby on Rails Turorial*](http://railstutorial.org/) by [Michael Hartl](http://michelhartl.com/)